Word square: Order 10 squares

 Around 2000, Rex Gooch of Letchworth, England, analyzed available wordlists and computing requirements and compiled one or two hundred specialized dictionaries and indexes to provide a reasonably strong vocabulary.
 The largest source was the United States Board on Geographic Names National Imagery and Mapping Agency.
 In Word Ways in August and November 2002, he published several squares found in this wordlist.
 The square below has been held by some word square experts as essentially solving the 10-square problem (Daily Mail, The Times), while others anticipate higher-quality 10-squares in the future.

 There are a few "imperfections": "Echeneidae" is capitalized, "Dioumabana" and "Adaletabat" are places (in Guinea and Turkey respectively), and "nature-name" is hyphenated.

 Many new large word squares and new species have arisen recently.
 However, modern combinatorics has demonstrated why the 10-square has taken so long to find, and why 11-squares are extremely unlikely to be constructible using English words (even including transliterated place names).
 However, 11-squares are possible if words from a number of languages are allowed (Word Ways, August 2004 and May 2005).

 Other languages

 Word squares of various sizes have been constructed in numerous languages other than English, including perfect squares formed exclusively from uncapitalized dictionary words.
-The only perfect 10-squares published in any language to date have been constructed in Latin, and perfect 11-squares have been created in Latin as well.
+The only perfect 10-squares published in any language to date have been constructed in Latin and English, and perfect 11-squares have been created in Latin as well.
 Perfect 9-squares have been constructed in French, while perfect squares of at least order 8 have been constructed in Italian and Spanish.
 Polyglot 10-squares have also been constructed, each using words from several European languages.